bryxli/zoe-bot/README.md

 Discord bot that traverses through the Riot Games API to find information about players of the game League of Legends.
 Hosted on AWS EC2 with a DynamoDB instance.

+If a username has spaces, make sure to enclose it in spaces.
+Ex: ?adduser "user name"

 ## Prerequisites

 Zoe is an IaC application that utilizes AWS CDK and Discord.
 Make sure to have the following installed and configured.